dougeby/IntuneDocs/intune/assign-role.md

 8. For **Members (Groups)**, choose a group that contains the user you want to give the permissions to.

-9. For **Scope (Groups)**, choose a group containing the users who the member above will be allowed to manage.
+9. For **Scope (Groups)**, choose a group containing the users/devices that the member above will be allowed to manage.

 10. For **Scope (Tags)**, choose tags where this role assigment will be applied.